Holly’s Stitching & Stuff

 Thursday:

 We saw tons of Elk on this trip (along with marmots, mountain goats, rabbits, moose, mule deer and big horn sheep, lots of different birds and chipmunks and squirrels), but this is the best wildlife shot we got.
-I snapped this on the way to Thursday’s hike – The Crater.
+Rich snapped this on the way to Thursday’s hike – The Crater.

 Now you would think that a one mile hike would be a breeze.
 We’ve had a chance to acclimate a teeny bit to the elevation… this single mile started at ~10,000 feet elevation had 1000 feet of elevation gain.
 We started walking through a forest and ended up beyond the treeline.
 Honestly… I had to stop and gasp for oxygen at least 9-10 times along this hike.